50th Street station (IRT Broadway–Seventh Avenue Line): Design

 As with other stations built as part of the original IRT, each platform consists of 3 in concrete slabs, beneath which are drainage basins.
 The original platforms contain circular, cast-iron Doric-style columns spaced every 15 ft, while the platform extensions contain I-beam columns.
 Additional columns between the tracks, placed atop the transverse arches, support the jack-arched concrete station roofs.

 The decorative scheme consists of green faience station-name tablets, blue tile bands, a green cornice, and blue plaques.
 The mosaic tiles at all original IRT stations were manufactured by the American Encaustic Tile Company, which subcontracted the installations at each station.
 The decorative work was performed by tile contractor Manhattan Glass Tile Company and faience contractor Grueby Faience Company.
 The ceilings of the original platforms and fare control areas contain plaster molding.
 Most of the original tile plaques at this station were removed during remodeling, replaced by much simpler blue, green, and red mosaics with printed letters.
 One of the original tile plaques has been preserved by the New York Transit Museum.

-The station contains the artwork Liliana Porter's Alice, The Way Out, a series of mosaics installed in 1994 depicting characters from Lewis Carroll's Alice in Wonderland.
+The station contains Liliana Porter's artwork Alice, The Way Out, a series of mosaics installed in 1994 as part of the MTA Arts & Design program.
+The mosaics depict characters from Lewis Carroll's novel Alice in Wonderland.
+The mosaics are a reference to the station's location in Manhattan's Theater District.
+According to former MTA Arts & Design director Sandra Bloodworth, "You see Alice pulling the curtain back in one of the images, and you have the theaters above ground."